rogorido/sistercities/sistercities.md

   * we use `theme_pander()` (from the package `ggthemes`) and modify some aspects such as the lines of the grid.
   * we delete the title of the x and y axes by putting them to `NULL`.

+There are three different elements which are worth looking at:

+1. every ggplot2 function (eg. `geom_point()`) can take arguments to modify concrete  aspects,
+2. `scales` control the way variables are mapped from the data to the plot.
+This affects axes, legends, etc.
+3. `themes` refer to the 'static' elements of the plot: the background's elements (color, lines, etc.), the fontsize, etc.